olibrook/TECS/README.md

 TODOs:
 ------
-- Tetris - display line count.
-- Tetris - display score.
 - Tetris - increase speed when level goes up.
 - Tetris - seed random number generator properly.
-- Check error codes are correct throughout the OS implementation.
-- A proper malloc/deAlloc test would be good.
-Malloc the entire memory and check it can be reclaimed.

 Issues: